jonhsma/jonhsma/README.md

-## Hi, Welcome to Jonathan Ma's github,
+## Hi, Welcome to Jonathan Ma's GitHub

-#### I'm a materials engineer by trade but a curious person at heart.
+#### I'm a engineer by trade but a curious person at heart.

-#### My git hub is more or less an anthology of codes, consisting of a various project over different stages of my life.
-From Monte Carlo simulations to scripts I use to streamline Quantum chemistry computations to a pet project where I wrote an app because I needed to find a spot to park my bike.
-I did everything from AWS backend to graphics design.
+#### Through my life I have accumulated an anthology of codes, consisting of a various project over different stages of my life.
+From Monte Carlo simulations to scripts for stramlining Quantum chemistry computations, to a pet project where I wrote an app because I needed to find a spot to park my bike.

-- #### In the [the Monte Carlo Electron Simulation](https://github.com/jonhsma/CXRO_ElectronInteractions), I used SIMD matlab enabled linear speed up.
+- #### In this [the Monte Carlo Electron Simulation](https://github.com/jonhsma/CXRO_ElectronInteractions), I used SIMD matlab enabled linear speed up.
+As we know, electron scattering is a probablistic process, so it's vital to simulate multiple initial conditions in parallel to obtain statistically significat results.
 - #### I also participated in the open source development of [Openllemetry](https://github.com/jonhsma/openllmetry).
+As we know, we're increasingly reliant on AI in our daily lives.
+As we all know, foundation model training requires a lot of resources and time.
+Therefore, for most of us, we use services from large providers through their REST APIs.
+However, as our AI stacks become more complicated, monitoring becomes harder.
+This project, built upon Open-tellemetry, provides a platform to monitor API calls.
+It provides statistics on usange and monitors the health of services used.
-- #### In case it's useful to somebody, there are scripts for [parsing Q-Chem data](https://github.com/jonhsma/QChem-analytics) and [managing HPC](https://github.com/jonhsma/LRC-MISC)
+- #### In case it's useful to somebody, there are scripts for [parsing Q-Chem data](https://github.com/jonhsma/QChem-analytics) and [managing HPC](https://github.com/jonhsma/LRC-MISC).
+For most quantum chemistry calculations, input and outputs are stored as text files.
+More often than not, multiple initial conditions are used.
+These scripts enable the automatic generation of input files and parsing of output files, eliminating human errors.
+On top of that, workload automation indirectly enabled the exploration of larger parameter spaces, leading to stronger statistical conclusions.
+- #### My first foray into [Java, async programming and AWS](https://github.com/jonhsma/Bike-a-Spot_release) is this app called Bike-a-Spot.
+In a nutshell, it's a map app that displays bike rack locations.
+The locations of bike racks are stored in AWS.
+The database has to be on the cloud as bike rack locations are updated from time to time.
+The database can handle simple mathematical quiries.
+By incorporating geometric constrains in the queires, the downstream data packet size is minimzed, which in turn decreases the response time.